ABOUT the ART

 Acrylic painting Nick & Scrappy on a bedroom wall by Doug LaRue

-Yes!
-Currently there is a waitlist for new commissioned paintings.
-The wait is around 1-2 months.
+Currently there are a few people on the waitlist for new commissioned paintings.
+The wait is around 30-60 days.
 Minimum size dimensions are 16x20 in. which starts at $2500.
-Custom dimensions are welcome, as canvases can be ordered at any size for specific large walls.
-If you would like to learn more about commissioning new art, contact the studio. studio@laruearts.com
+Your preferred dimensions are welcome, If you would like to commission new art, please provide Doug with some project information:

 How does the refundable deposit for a commission painting work?